arth0sz/arth0sz.github.io/content/en/posts/pwnedlabs-graphrunner/index.md

 Perfect, O365_BUSINESS_ESSENTIALS means that the user has access to Outlook, Teams, SharePoint and other productivity tools.
 ## Using GraphRunner for finding loot

 [GraphRunner](https://github.com/dafthack/GraphRunner) is the main star of this lab.
 It's a post-exploitation toolset for interacting with the Microsoft Graph API.
-It provides has various modules for authentication, reconnaissance and enumeration, persistence, and pillaging of data from a Microsoft Entra ID (Azure AD) account.
+It provides various modules for authentication, reconnaissance and enumeration, persistence, and pillaging of data from a Microsoft Entra ID (Azure AD) account.

 As the walkthrough itself recommends, you should check out the [article on GraphRunner](https://www.blackhillsinfosec.com/introducing-graphrunner/) on the BlackHills Information Security website.